openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 whole is merely an interface, endowed with static factory methods.)
-Second, the class is made parametric, with a bootstrap method that selects a "type kind" (primitive, identity, or abstract) based on the proposed linkage parameter value.
+Second, the class is made parametric, with a bootstrap method that selects a "type kind" (primitive, identity, or abstract) based on the proposed linkage selector value.
 Third, the JVM supplies a species construction factory that allows the "type kind" to be determined in a way that is decoupled from the "type kind" of the variant class.